Alamantus/OversimplifiedJS/README.md

 	xOffset: xOffsetOnSheet,
 	yOffset: yOffsetOnSheet
 });
-var ani_walkLeft = OS.Animations.New("Walk Left", spriteWidth, spriteHeight, {	// OS.C.New is an alias of OS.C.Add and can be used if you prefer.
+// OS.A.New is an alias of OS.A.Add and can be used if you prefer. var ani_walkLeft = OS.Animations.New("Walk Left", spriteWidth, spriteHeight, {
 	columns: numberOfColumns,
 	xOffset: xOffsetOnSheet
 });